On Designing Watermarks to Further Define Our Artist Voice

 – usually, if I post the image on social media or blogs, I do add a watermark

 – if the image is for a client or publication, of course, I don’t watermark it

 – if the image is part of a digital portfolio of sorts, I do not watermark it

 That said, I always add metadata to my images, right after downloading them and recheck that metadata (and captions) right before submitting them to the client.

-Here, I’m not going to touch on why we should (should not?) watermark our images, copyright infringements and all that.
+Here, I’m not going to touch on why we should (should not?) watermark our images, copyright infringements, and all that.
 Rather, I’ll try to touch on how to design watermarks to further enhance our work, in particular our artist voice and, perhaps, our brand.

 In general, a watermark should include the copyright symbol © or the actual word, “Copyright,” sometimes the year when the image was made, and the photographer’s name.
-“All Rights Reserved” can also be added, but it would also add to the overall size, appearance, of the watermark.
+“All Rights Reserved” can also be added, but it would also add to the overall size, and appearance, of the watermark.
 Some photographers choose to include additional symbols, to perhaps add to the uniqueness of their watermark design.

 Watermarks can be distracting.
-Therefore, we need to walk that very fine line between adding a watermark, but creating it, designing it and placing it on our image so that it doesn’t distract too much from the image itself.
+Therefore, we need to walk that very fine line between adding a watermark, creating it, designing it, and placing it on our image so that it doesn’t distract too much from the image itself.
 In addition, we need to design a watermark that defines us, as photographers, and that defines our work, our artist voice, and, yes, our brand.